shyam-ra18/live-kit-ai-voice-agent-backend/Readme.md

-Based on the Python setup instructions from the LiveKit Voice AI quickstart, here's a comprehensive README file:

 # LiveKit Voice AI Assistant - Python

 A simple voice assistant built with LiveKit Agents for Python that you can speak to in your terminal, browser, telephone, or native app.